Versa-Node/versanode-cockpit-vncp-manager2/HACKING.md

 # Running tests against a Cockpit pull request

-The Cockpit testing infrastructure does not support testing a Cockpit pull request against a cockpit-podman pull request directly, but this can be achieved by using the packit copr build from the Cockpit pull request:
+The Cockpit testing infrastructure does not support testing a Cockpit pull request against a cockpit-docker pull request directly, but this can be achieved by using the packit copr build from the Cockpit pull request:

     ./bots/tests-trigger fedora-42/copr/packit/cockpit-project-cockpit-$prid